Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Methodology

 where $\mathbf{E}^{pitch}$ and $\mathbf{E}_{gt}^{pitch}$ denote the pitch angles, and $\mathbf{E}^{yaw}$ and $\mathbf{E}_{gt}^{yaw}$ denote the yaw angles, in the estimated and ground truth rotations, respectively.
-The pitch and yaw losses are included to compensate for the relatively low elevation and azimuth resolution of 4D mmWave radar measurements.
+We include additional pitch loss $\mathcal{L}_p$ and yaw loss $\mathcal{L}_y$ for finer-grained rotation supervision.
+Geometrically, pitch and yaw directly affect forward motion, whereas roll primarily influences lateral and vertical components, which have less impact on forward trajectory error and can be sufficiently constrained by the main rotation loss $\mathcal{L}_r$.

-Following \cite{zhuo20234drvo}, we introduce four learnable balancing parameters $s_r, s_t, s_p, s_y$ to account for the different units and scales of rotation and translation, leading to the final loss:
+Following~\cite{zhuo20234drvo}, we introduce four learnable balancing parameters $s_r, s_t, s_p, s_y$ to account for the different units and scales of rotation and translation, leading to the final loss: